 Italian Property: The importance of cadastral (land registry) and zoning compliance

-We often meet people who find themselves in trouble because they didn’t seek legal advice when they bought their Italian property.
+We often meet people who find themselves in trouble because they didn’t seek legal advice about cadastral and zoning compliance when they bought their Italian property.

 A 2017 report by the Office for Italian Statistics (ISTAT), estimates that nationally, some 20% of Italian properties are illegal builds – more in the south of the country.